ploomber/sklearn-evaluation/docs/tutorials/underfitting_overfitting.md

 **TLDR: A learning curve shows the performance of a model on training and validation data as the amount of data used to train the model increases.**

-**This can give us indicatications as to whether the model is suffering from overfitting or underfitting.**
+**This can give us indications as to whether the model is suffering from overfitting or underfitting.**

 ```{code-cell} ipython3